 “If you take care of the mind, it can help you take care of everything else.”

 The Muse headband is prized and recommended especially for those new to meditation or those busy brains that have a hard time getting quiet.
 It serves gentle feedback reminders for when your thoughts stray and also measures and tracks your brain waves, so that you can see your peace progressing over time.

 If you’re having trouble sleeping, you may find solutions in this article on natural sleep aids.

 “Muse translates your brainwaves into the guiding sounds of weather.”

 Dr. Joe Dispenza

-And here’s one of our favorite free meditations with Dr. Joe, and there are many more for free at this link.
+You may also enjoy this free guided meditation for relaxation, visioning and sleep with Dr. Joe. and there are many more for free at this link.